 1.6 bn. € adjusted EBIT

 (*5 Boeing 777F are operated by the joint venture AeroLogic)

 Meet the Executive Board

 Executive Board members

-Lufthansa Cargo is managed by a three-member Executive Board.
+Lufthansa Cargo is managed by an Executive Board team.

 Supervisory Board members